-In 1823, a landmark decision was made by the Supreme Court (Johnson v.
-M’Intosh) that private citizens could not purchase lands from Native Americans, because Indians could not hold title to their own lands, even if they had occupied them for years.
-This was because their “right of occupancy” was subordinate to the United States’ “right of discovery.”
+In 1823, the Supreme Court made a landmark decision (Johnson v.
+M’Intosh) that private citizens could not purchase lands from Native Americans because Indians could not hold title to their lands, even if they had occupied them for years.
+This was because their “right of occupancy” was subordinate to the United States “right of discovery.”
 This decision would become a staple in federal and state cases related to Indian land titles for the next two centuries.

 As a result, many Cherokee tribes banded together as an independent nation and challenged this legislation in U.S. courts.
-In 1832, the Supreme Court ruled in favor of the Cherokee, but, some tribes still signed treaties giving the federal government the legal authority to “assist” them in their move to the Indian Territory.
+In 1832, the Supreme Court ruled in favor of the Cherokee.
+However, some tribes still signed treaties giving the federal government the legal authority to “assist” them in their move to the Indian Territory.